Faber-Castell Art Grip Aquarelle Pencils

 Visual Appeal – 4/5

 For being a thin core (3.3mm), these have a high level of pigment so the color can really come out with proper application.
 Water turns these alive and lovely blending and interesting color experiences can be had under the right hands.
-The color options aren’t as plentiful as some of FC’s other offerings (up to 120) but the 60 pack still has a decent variety of options so most color approaches should be viable.
+The color options aren’t as plentiful as some of FC’s other offerings (which can go up to 120) but the 60 pack still has a decent variety of options so most color approaches should be viable.
 We particularly like the lovely colors of blue and purple in the larger sets.
+Colors such as light halo blue, light cobalt turquoise, and cobalt green really stand out.

 Usability and durability – 4/5